-Visualize and explore gene expression and metadata from the SEA-AD study using Chan-Zuckerberg Initiative’s Cellxgene.
-Cellxgene is a tool that helps scientists to explore and visualize high dimensional single-cell datasets in an interactive way, allowing them to surface important information that could lead to discoveries in treating disease.
+Visualize and explore gene expression and metadata from the SEA-AD study using Chan-Zuckerberg CELL by GENE.
+CZ CELLxGENE is a tool that helps scientists to explore and visualize high dimensional single-cell datasets in an interactive way, allowing them to surface important information that could lead to discoveries in treating disease.

 Access to raw and processed data, quantifications, and documentation.

 The Seattle Alzheimer's Disease Brain Cell Atlas (SEA-AD) consortium is supported by the National Institutes on Aging (NIA) grant U19AG060909.